 Acute signs and symptoms may include pain in the hands and feet, fever, serious bacterial infections due to splenic sequestration/infarction, priapism, chest pain, shortness of breath, fatigue, pallor, tachycardia, jaundice, and urinary symptoms.
 Chronic complications include delayed growth/puberty, retinopathy, chronic lung and kidney disease, cardiovascular disease, avascular necrosis of the hips and shoulders, bone infarcts, and leg ulcers.

 The disease occurs most often among people whose ancestry can be linked to sub-Saharan Africa, Central and South America, the Caribbean, India, and the Middle East and Mediterranean regions.
-According to the CDC, SCD affects up to 100,000 Americans.
-In African Americans the prevalence of SCD is 1 in 500, while sickle cell trait is present in up to 1 in 12.
-Among Hispanic Americans the prevalence is 1 in 36,000.
-The risk in white Americans is approximately 300 times less than in African Americans.
+According to the Centers for Disease Control and Prevention, SCD affects up to 100,000 Americans.
+In Black Americans, the prevalence of SCD is 1 in 500, while sickle cell trait is present in up to 1 in 13.
+Among Hispanic Americans, the prevalence is 1 in 36,000.
+The risk in white Americans is approximately 300 times less than in Black Americans.

 Prenatal screening for SCD is possible through chorionic villous sampling.
 Other prenatal tests may be routinely available in the future.